By James Harvey McClintock in 1913.

 April 24, 1885, popular judgment was executed five miles below Holbrook, where two murderers from the town, Lyon and Reed, were run into the rocks by a posse of citizens headed by James D. Houck and killed.
 The couple had killed a man called Garcia.

 One of the most serious criminal episodes in Yuma was early in 1901 when Mrs. J.J.
 Burns, a farmer’s wife, was shot and killed by a Constable, H.H.
 Alexander, who had been charged with the service of a legal paper.
 About two months after the shooting, Alexander was convicted of murder and sentenced to life imprisonment.
-April 9, while being taken from the courthouse to the territorial penitentiary, walking between two officers, Alexander dropped dead, killed by a rifle bullet from the window of a building near by.
+April 9, while being taken from the courthouse to the territorial penitentiary, walking between two officers, Alexander dropped dead, killed by a rifle bullet from the window of a building nearby.
 It was assumed that a relative of the King family (to which Mrs. Burns belonged) had assumed the fullest degree of vengeance but the matter was taken no further.

-On December 1899, the county jail at Holbrook had a notable prisoner, George Smiley, convicted of the killing of a section foreman named McSweeney.
+In December 1899, the county jail at Holbrook had a notable prisoner, George Smiley, convicted of the killing of a section foreman named McSweeney.
 The sheriff at that time was F.J.
 Wattron, a school teacher/editor, who thought to make the first legal execution in the new County of Navajo, a sort of social gathering.
 So he issued a cordial gilt-bordered invitation to visitors assuring those invited that the latest improved methods in the art of scientific strangulation will be employed and everything possible will be done to make the surroundings cheerful and the execution a success.
 There were hundreds of protesting letters over the sheriff’s levity.
 Governor Murphy waxed indignant, scored the sheriff for flippancy and granted the prisoner a month’s reprieve.
 Smiley was hanged January 8, 1900.